Approved at the AGM, May 26, 2001

 10.1 Corporate Seal

-The seal of the Association shall be in such form as may be prescribed by the Board and shall be kept in the custody of the National Office by the Chief Executive Officer.
+The seal of the Association, if required, shall be in such form as may be prescribed by the Board and shall be kept in the custody of the National Office.

 10.2 Auditor

-The voting members shall, at each annual meeting, appoint an auditor to audit the accounts and annual financial statements of the association for report to the members at the next annual meeting.
-The auditor shall hold office until the next annual meeting provided that the directors may fill any casual vacancy in the office of the auditor.
-The remuneration of the auditor shall be fixed by the board of directors.
+The Voting Members shall, at each AGM, appoint an auditor to audit the accounts and annual financial statements of the Association for report to the Voting Members at the next AGM.
+The auditor shall hold office until the next AGM provided that the Directors may fill any casual vacancy in the office of the auditor.
+The remuneration of the auditor shall be fixed by the Board.

 10.3 Fiscal Year

-The fiscal year end of the Association shall be January 31.
+The fiscal year end of the Association shall be January 31 of each and every year.

 10.4 Banking Arrangements and Execution of Instruments

-Contracts, documents or any instruments in writing requiring the signature of the Association shall be signed by any two of the President, Treasurer, Chief Executive Officer and his/her designate(s)as approved by the Executive Committee.
+Contracts, documents or any instruments in writing requiring the signature of the Association shall be signed by any two (2) of the President, Treasurer, Chief Executive Officer and their designate(s) as approved by the Executive Committee.
 All contracts, documents and instruments in writing so signed shall be binding upon the Association without any further authorization or formality.
 The Board shall have the power from time to time by Resolution to appoint an officer or officers on behalf of the Association to sign specific contracts, documents and instruments in writing.

-The Board may by resolution from time to time:
+The Board may by Ordinary Resolution from time to time:

 10.4.1 Determine the bank or banks in which the account or accounts of the Association shall be kept;